 First name or first initial and last name, plus: Social Security number; driver’s license or state identification card number; account, credit card or debit card number in combination with any required security or access code or password that would permit access to a resident’s financial account; or username, email address, or any other account holder identifying information, in combination with any password or security question and answer that would permit access to an online account.

-Dissociated data that if linked would constitute covered info is, itself, covered info if the means to link the dissociated data were accessed in connection with access to the dissociated data.
+OR dissociated data that if linked would constitute covered info is, itself, covered info if the means to link the dissociated data were accessed in connection with access to the dissociated data.

 Form of Covered Info